stefanoborini/pep-keyword/PEP-XXX.rst

 metainformation needed to associate each index to the corresponding axis.

-The current python syntax focuses exclusively on position to express the association to the axes, and contains syntactic sugar to refer to non-punctiform selection (slices)
+The current python syntax focuses exclusively on position to express the association to the axes, and also contains syntactic sugar to refer to non-punctiform selection (slices)

 ::